beeNotice/tkg-terraforming-vsphere/README.md

 All TKG VMs will be deployed to this resource pool.

-You need to deploy all OVA files as OVF templates to vSphere.
+You need to deploy Ubuntu as OVF templates to vSphere to initilize the VM.

-Repeat the next steps for each OVA file:
+- [Ubuntu server cloud image OVA](https://cloud-images.ubuntu.com/focal/20220505/focal-server-cloudimg-amd64.ova): used for the jumpbox VM

 ![Deploy OVF template](images/vsphere-deploy-ovf-part1.png)